 The "binary encoder" assigns a distinct binary sequence, called a codeword, to each quantization level.
 If $M = 2^{m}$, then the codewords have m bits.
-Such a quanitzer is often said to be an "m-bit quantizer" or that this quantizer "encodes with m-bits per sample".
+It is often said that this is an "m-bit quantizer" or that this quantizer "encodes with m-bits per sample".
 Example continued: m = 3